krysp-io/node-red-contrib-cloud-scheduler/README.md

 ### Get Started

+<p>With Scheduler node you can set up your flows to be executed at defined times or regular intervals.
+The scheduler node work as a cron job for your flows.</p>

+<p>Each scheduler node requires a publicly accessible URL where the flow will be deployed and will be used by the Google Cloud scheduler to send to a target according to a specified schedule.</p>

+<p>It is important to note that the target must be HTTP/S endpoints.</p>

+<p>To test the scheduler node in a local environment, developer can either</p>
+<p>1.
+Utilize tools like ngrok to accept HTTP traffic</p>
+<p>2.
+Export their flows & import them to Krysp platform (built using Node-RED).</p>

+## Usage

 <p>1.
 After installation, drag the <b>scheduler</b> node from the palette to the workspace.</p>
 <p align="center"> <img src='https://static.node.iopulsedev.net/nodes/Scheduler_Node.png' alt='config_help' width="200" height="80" /></p>